Mayonnaise: Preparation

 Recipes for mayonnaise date to the early nineteenth century.
 In 1815, Louis Eustache Ude wrote:

 No 58.—Mayonnaise.
 Take three spoonfuls of Allemande, six ditto of aspic, and two of oil.
 Add a little tarragon vinegar, that has not boiled, some pepper and salt, and minced ravigotte, or merely some parsley.
 Then put in the members of fowl, or fillets of soles, &c.
 Your mayonnaise must be put to ice; neither are you to put the members into your sauce till it begins to freeze.
 Next dish your meat or fish, mask with the sauce before it be quite frozen, and garnish your dish with whatever you think proper, as beet root, jelly, nasturtiums, &c.

 In an 1820 work, Viard describes something like the more familiar emulsified version:

 This sauce is made to "take" in many ways: with raw egg yolks, with gelatine, with veal or veal brain glaze.
 The most common method is to take a raw egg yolk in a small terrine, with a little salt and lemon juice: take a wooden spoon, turn it while letting a trickle of oil fall and stirring constantly; as your sauce thickens, add a little vinegar; put in too a pound of good oil: serve your sauce with good salt: serve it white or green, adding green of ravigote or green of spinach.
-This sauce is used for cold fish entrees, or salad of vegetables cooked in salt water.
+This sauce is used for cold fish entrees, or salad of vegetables cooked in salt water.In February 1856, the Huddersfield Chronicle and West Yorkshire Advertiser published a recipe for homemade mayonnaise in a segment entitled "The Housewife's Corner."
+This recipe included six egg yolks, half a bottle of olive oil (volume not otherwise defined) and one-half teaspoon of vinegar.
+The serving suggestion was to pour this over roast chicken or turkey, with garnish of lettuce and hard eggs.